cepthomas/NebOsc/README.md

 Requires VS2022 and .NET6.

 No dependencies on external components.
-Does use my NBagOfTricks.

 Reference from [OSC](https://opensoundcontrol.stanford.edu):
 - Message contains an address, a comma followed by one or more data type identifiers, then the data itself follows in binary encoding.